 When I started dating my now husband, I was brought into the annual Friendsgiving he does with a small group of friends each year.
-It started ten years ago when he lived in a loft with five other guys in Manhattan, then moved to various apartments in Brooklyn, and this year, for the first time, it will be hosted by our friends who just bought a house in Westchester, NY.
-Since it’s a Friendsgiving and we will all be splitting the responsibilities, I’m sticking to a few sides and a dessert -- plus this turkey!
+It started ten years ago when he lived in a loft with five other guys in Manhattan, then moved to various apartments in Brooklyn, and this year, it will be hosted by our friends who just bought a house in Westchester, NY.
+Since it’s a Friendsgiving and we will all be splitting the responsibilities, I’m making a few sides and a dessert—plus this turkey!

 Grilled Salt-and-Pepper Turkey with Giblet Gravy

 Living in a small city apartment, we rarely get the luxury of outdoor space, so this year we’ve decided to focus the menu around this grilled turkey.
 I love the way it comes out, the drippings make for an incredible gravy, the meat is super flavorful and tender, and I have a feeling that the subtle smokiness of the bird will make for exceptional sandwiches.

 Whenever I cook for a large crowd I try to include a few items that can not only be made ahead, but actually benefit from it.
 I’ll definitely be making a big batch of rye whiskey switchel base that the host (who happens to be a former bartender) can serve up before the meal.

 Low-Country Pickled Shrimp